-The Management Company may have the shares of the sub-funds admitted for listing on a stock exchange or traded in organized markets; currently the Management Company is not availing itself of this option.
+The Management Company has no knowledge of whether the shares of the fund are being traded on a stock exchange or organized market.
+The Management Company may have the shares of the fund admitted for listing on a stock exchange or traded in organized markets; currently the Management Company is not availing itself of this option.